-Above all the noise of hilarious debate in the screen printing world, it is widely agreed that the earliest practices were introduced in China during the Song Dynasty (960-1279 AD) where hair was stretched across a wooden frame.
+Above all the noise of hilarious debate in the screen printing world, it is widely agreed that the earliest practices were introduced in China during the Song Dynasty (960-1279 AD), where hair was stretched across a wooden frame.
 Soon after, early forms of screen printing began to take off in other Asian countries like Japan.
 As printing gained popularity, old methods were improved while new innovative screen printing methods were eventually developed.

-In the 1930’s a group of artists coined the term “Serigraphy” to define the process, taking from the Latin “sericum” for silk and Greek, “graphien” for draw, or write.
+In the 1930s, a group of artists coined the term “serigraphy” to define the process, taking from the Latin “sericum” for silk and Greek “graphien” for drawing or writing.
 They would later be known as the National Serigraphic Society.
 Their work has been popularized by artists like Andy Warhol, particularly for his 1962 depiction of Marilyn Monroe.
-He was quoted as saying “It was all so simple, quick and chancy.
+He was quoted as saying, “It was all so simple, quick, and chancy.
 I was thrilled with it.”

 According to the Printers’ National Environmental Assistance Center — no doubt a credible name in the screen printing world — the advent of screen printing in its initial innovative phase is “arguably the most versatile of all printing processes.